-To address the motherhood penalty and to help women build their retirement savings, whether working or not, we have published “Gender Pension Gap – a practical guide” which looks at ways in which women of all ages can improve their financial wellbeing.
+To help women build their retirement savings, whether working or not, we have published “Gender Pension Gap – a practical guide” which looks at ways in which women of all ages can improve their financial wellbeing.
 Here are some of our top tips for mothers to help close the gap.

-- Those returning to work with earnings below £10,000 per year may not be automatically enrolled into the employer’s scheme but, if not, they can request to join it.
-Employer contributions and tax relief will increase the employee savings.
+On returning to work with earnings below £10,000 per year you may not be automatically enrolled into the employer’s scheme, but you can request to join it.
+Employer contributions and tax relief will add to your own savings.

-- Child benefit is non means tested but a parent needs to claim it.
-This provides a weekly payment of £20.70 for the first child and £13.70 for subsequent children.
-It can only be backdated 3 months, so fill in form CH2 on the Government website as soon as possible.
-This will entitle you to credits for the State pension during the time you are not paying national insurance and can be claimed until your child is 12, (17 if disabled).
-Each year’s credit buys £250 of annual State pension currently.
-The non- working parent must apply, or it is lost.
+Child benefit is non means tested and a universal benefit, but a parent needs to claim it.
+This provides a weekly payment of £21.05 for the first child and £13.95 for subsequent children.
+It can only be backdated 3 months, so fill in form CH2 on the Government website as soon as possible after the birth.
+This will also entitle you to credits for the State pension during the time you are not paying national insurance and can be claimed until your child is 12, (17 if disabled).
+Each year’s credit buys £260 of annual State pension currently.
+The non- working parent must apply, or the credit is lost.

-- With only one salary, or part time earnings, money may be tight.
+With only one salary, or part time earnings, money may be tight.
 Where one is a non-taxpayer, the other earns between £12,500 and £50,000, spouses and civil partners can claim the marriage allowance.
-The lower earner elects to give up 10% of their personal allowance to the other, increasing take home pay by £250 per year.
-This can be backdated up to 4 years so £1,150 may be due if eligible for all 4 years.
+The lower earner elects to give up 10% of their personal allowance to the other, increasing take home pay by up to £250 per year.
+This can be backdated up to 4 years so up to £1,188 may be due if eligible for all 4 years.
 Married Couples and Civil Partners Tax Allowances

-- Childcare costs can absorb a high proportion of earnings.
+Childcare costs can absorb a high proportion of earnings.
 Take advantage of the Government subsidy of up to £2, 000 per child per year by opening a tax -free childcare account to pay for nannies, nurseries, playschemes and registered childminders, registered holiday activities.
-Parents with income below £100,000 and children under 12 are eligible.
+Parents who each have income below £100,000 and children under 12 are eligible.
 How Childcare Schemes Can Help Parents Return to Work

 The LEBC Gender Pension Gap Guide includes more tips on how women can improve their pension provision.
-To get your free copy email email@example.com.
+To get your free copy click here.

 Director of Public Policy